fmalina/revisions-blocl/activism/sosalternativestocapitalismworld.md

 simply a refreshing desire for a more equal and inspiring way of life.

-If those proposing an alternative to our current capitalist civilization can only say what they don’t want, and cannot give us a sense of what they actually propose, success will likely remain elusive.
+If those proposing an alternative to our current capitalist civilization can only say what they don't want, and cannot give us a sense of what they actually propose, success will likely remain elusive.

 This seems to be a fertile time to rethink our social and economic